wyyyrdx/Armory-Optimize/README.md

 | Avg latency  | 65.12 ms    | 21.07 ms   | 25.24 ms    | 25.40 ms   |
 | Throughput   | 15.36 req/s | 47.47 req/s| 39.62 req/s | 39.37 req/s|

-**Honest finding:**
+### The interesting part

+Arm64 was approximately **3.1× faster than x86_64 at FP32**.

+After INT8 quantization, however, the gap almost completely disappeared:

+- x86_64: **25.24 ms**
+- Arm64: **25.40 ms**

-Arm64 was ~3.1× faster than x86 at FP32, but after INT8 quantization the gap almost disappeared.
-Both architectures ended up around ~25 ms latency.
+Both architectures ended up around **25 ms latency**.

+INT8 also reduced the model size from **256.10 MB → 132.29 MB**, a reduction of approximately **48%**.

+This was not the result I expected.

+Instead of hiding it, I kept it, because it demonstrates something more useful:

+> **Arm optimization is something to measure, not assume.**

+### ExecuTorch + XNNPACK

-The ExecuTorch path was ~1.6× faster than FP32 and about 2× faster than standard INT8 quantization.
+The ExecuTorch + XNNPACK path was also substantially faster than the baseline paths in our measurements.

+The measured result was approximately:

+- **1.6× faster than the FP32 baseline**
+- **2× faster than the standard INT8 path**

+The current ExecuTorch path runs FP32; the internal PT2E INT8 quantization path was not included because of dependency and version conflicts.
 ---

 ## How the optimization works